slimskhab/ieee-orange-int-2024-mern/README.md

-# Orange Summer Challenge 2024 - MERN Stack Technical Test
+# IEEE x Orange Summer Internship 2024 - MERN Stack Technical Test

-Welcome to the technical test for the Orange Summer Challenge 2024!
+Welcome to the technical test for the Orange IEEE x Orange Summer Internship 2024!
 This test is designed to assess your proficiency in building a full-stack web application using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 You have 4 hours to complete the tasks outlined below.

 ## Prerequisites
 - Node.js and npm installed on your development machine.